woohoolabs/yin/README.md

 #### Hydrators

 Hydrators allow us to initialize the properties of a domain object as required by the current HTTP request.
-This means when a client wants to create or update a resource, hydrators can help to instantiate a domain object which can then be validated, saved etc.
+This means when a client wants to create or update a resource, hydrators can help instantiate a domain object, which can then be validated, saved etc.

 There are three abstract hydrator classes in Woohoo Labs.
 Yin: